finos/code-scanning/README.md

 - Support direct and transitive dependencies
 - Ability to suppress warnings and efficiently manage false positives.
 Such suppressions MUST be part of the codebase and treated as an extremely important code
 - Ability to run such logic as part of CI/CD (GitHub actions)
+- A tool to run static code analysis, integrated with GitHub actions for continuous runs
 - Documentation that describes how to use the scanning and what to expect.

 ### Allowed lists